CharonSSS/RSS-Origin/README.md

 Recommend: If you want realistic ring shadow, [Scatterer](http://forum.kerbalspaceprogram.com/index.php?/topic/103963-wip-scatterer-atmospheric-scattering) is needed.

-Incompatibles: All the other ring mods or visual packs that adds rings.
-Make sure there're no other rings and ring cfgs in your gamedata except for the RSS one of Saturn.
+Incompatibles: **_RSS-Origin JSUNrings_** should has the ability to overwrite other ring configs in most cases.
+If it doesn't, feel free to contact me in discord.

 ### Download & installation instruction